Exciting. Beautiful. Adventurous. Safe. Friendly. Foodie haven.

 [EDITOR’S NOTE: Also, feel free to check out our recent article on the best family hotels in Vancouver]

 Here is our list of the top family activities in Vancouver.

 Things to do in Vancouver BC

-Vancouver is filled with lively downtown neighborhoods, tranquil beaches and mountain adventures.
+Vancouver is one of the best Canadian cities to visit and isfilled with lively downtown neighborhoods, tranquil beaches and mountain adventures.
 With so many things to do in Vancouver, I recommend catching the Westcoast Sightseeing Vancouver hop on hop off bus.
 With both city and park routes, it is possible to see ALL of the best Vancouver attractions in a day or two.

 I personally love these kinds of buses, because they really give you a good lay of the land when visiting a city for the first time.
 We spent our first day with kids in Vancouver traversing the city on the Westcoast hop on hop off bus and it definitely helped us to get our bearings for the rest of the trip and was a pretty comfortable ride.

 Let’s start where it all began…with a tavern (like most great cities!).
 Yes, a whole city materialized thanks to one man and his saloon.

 Gastown is Vancouver’s oldest neighborhoods, founded in 1867 when a man by the name John “Gassy Jack” Deighton opened up the areas first tavern.
 With that other businesses started to pop up and the town continued to grow.

 It doesn’t sound like the most obvious of things to do in Vancouver B.C with kids, but today Gastown is a national historic site and hub for great shopping, dining and nightlife.